 Don't Let Your Waste Go To Waste

-Project JanBhoomi aims to tackle the problem of land degradation, which is a source of major concern given the amount of fertile land is continuously decreasing in relation to the world population.
+Project JanBhoomi aims to tackle the problem of land degradation and waste management, which is a source of major concern given that the amount of fertile land is continuously decreasing in contrast to the world population.

 Replacing chemical fertilizers which degrade the soil with continuous use.

 Including waste management composting under the ambit of the Project, thereby reducing improper disposal of waste.

 Combating eutrophication by encouraging flower composting, as an alternative to chemical fertilizers.

 Promoting an organic lifestyle and spreading awareness about the diminishing green cover in urban areas through our gardening toolkit.